hw35/Coloring/README.md

 		  This clustering should produce a final color palette and then return a map of original colors in `pixelArr` to values in the final color palette.

-1. You will need to implement a class named `ColorQuantizer` in `./app/src/main/java/cs1501_p5/ColorQuantizer.java` which implements `ColorQuantizer_Inter`.
+1. The class `ColorQuantizer` in `./app/src/main/java/cs1501_p5/ColorQuantizer.java` implements `ColorQuantizer_Inter`.
 This class should have two constructors.
 The first should accept a two-dimensional Pixel array which represents the pixels from the .bmp file and an instance of a class that implements the